Are you making time management mistakes that cause you headaches?

 I’m well aware of what it’s like when the work (or fun) pulls you in.

 It can be really hard to turn your back on it!

 We’re all humans, so it happens – and it will still happen who knows how many times in the future.

 However, continuing to work longer on a specific task or giving yourself more free time in a day should be an exception, not a rule.

 You do it once because (excuse #1), other time is because (excuse #2), the third time because you’ve already done it twice in the past, so it won’t be long before the fourth, fifth, sixth time… come along.

-That way you’re quickly disrupting your schedule and habits which you’ve worked so hard on forming them.
+That way you’re quickly disrupting your schedule and habits for which you’ve worked so hard to form.

-Try to develop and maintain a healthy balance which works for you (and the people you care about).
+Overall, try to develop and maintain a healthy balance that works for you and the people you care about.

-Make a room in your life for all that matters to you and you’ll be the happiest person on the planet (ok, I’m maybe a little bit exaggerating, but it’s pretty close to it! 🙂 ).
+My point is – make a room in your life for all that matters to you and you’ll be the happiest person on the planet.

 What about you?
 Found something interesting along the lines?